-- (4) On February 12, 2020, Dimensional Fund Advisors LP reported in a Schedule 13G filed with the Securities and Exchange Commission that as of December 31, 2019, Dimensional Fund Advisors LP furnishes investment advice to four investment companies and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts.
+- (4) On February 12, 2021, Dimensional Fund Advisors LP reported in a Schedule 13G filed with the Securities and Exchange Commission that as of December 31, 2020, Dimensional Fund Advisors LP furnishes investment advice to four investment companies and serves as investment manager or sub-advisor to certain other commingled funds, group trusts and separate accounts.
 In its role as investment advisor, sub-advisor and/or manager, Dimensional Fund Advisors LP or its subsidiaries may possess investment and/or voting power over the Company's securities that are owned by such investment companies, trusts and separate accounts.
-According to the Schedule 13G, the investment companies, trusts and separate accounts beneficially own all such shares of the Company's stock and Dimensional Fund Advisors LP expressly disclaimed any beneficial ownership of such securities. - (5) Consists entirely of 3,474,571 shares owned by Ms. Marten and 6,333 shares owned by Mr. Booth. - (6) Includes 118,862 shares owned by Mr. Kohl, 40,000 shares that Mr. Kohl may acquire under outstanding options, 59,514.1 shares credited to Mr. Kohl's account within the Company's Deferred Compensation Plan, and 14,533 shares distributed to Mr. Kohl or credited to Mr. Kohl's deferred compensation account after February 17, 2020 relating to vested performance unit awards. - (7) Includes shares that the stockholder may acquire under outstanding options: for Mr. Hagness, 20,000 shares; for Mr. Bauer, 26,250 shares; for Mr. Winkel, 26,250 shares; and for Mr. Demorest, 26,250 shares. - (8) Includes 48,729 shares owned by Mr. Hinnendael, 22,533 shares that Mr. Hinnendael may acquire under outstanding options, 34,047.3 shares credited to Mr. Hinnendael's account within the Company's Deferred Compensation Plan, and 8,751 shares distributed to Mr. Hinnendael or credited to Mr. Hinnendael's deferred compensation account after February 17, 2020 relating to vested performance unit awards. - (9) Includes 22,458 shares owned by Mr. Turner, 22,266 shares that Mr. Turner may acquire under outstanding options, 33,269.2 shares credited to Mr. Turner's account within the Company's Deferred Compensation Plan, and 8,241 shares distributed to Mr. Turner or credited to Mr. Turner's deferred compensation account after February 17, 2020 relating to vested performance unit awards. - (10) Ms. Iverson was appointed to the Board of Directors on December 18, 2019, with an initial term that began at the March 3, 2020 Board Meeting. - Includes a total of 237,682 shares that directors and executive officers may acquire under outstanding options, 208,659.9 shares credited to the executive officers' accounts within the Company's Deferred Compensation Plan, and 51,070 shares distributed or credited to the executive officers' deferred compensation accounts after February 17, 2020 relating to vested performance unit awards.
+According to the Schedule 13G, the investment companies, trusts and separate accounts beneficially own all such shares of the Company's stock and Dimensional Fund Advisors LP expressly disclaimed any beneficial ownership of such securities. - (5) Consists entirely of 5,211,856 shares owned by Ms. Marten, 119,444 shares owned by Mr. Bauer, 11,749 shares owned by Mr. Booth and 2,250 shares owned by Ms. Iverson. - (6) On February 9, 2021, Victory Capital Management Inc. reported in a schedule 13G filed with the Securities and Exchange Commission that, as of December 31, 2020, it beneficially owns and has sole dispositive power over 4,409,661 shares of our stock. - (7) Includes 159,092 shares owned by Mr. Kohl, 103,877.4 shares credited to Mr. Kohl's account within the Company's Deferred Compensation Plan, and 18,717 shares distributed to Mr. Kohl or credited to Mr. Kohl's deferred compensation account after February 15, 2021 relating to vested performance unit awards. - (8) Includes shares that the stockholder may acquire under outstanding options: for Mr. Hagness, 30,001 shares; for Mr. Winkel, 30,001 shares; and for Mr. Demorest, 20,626 shares. - (9) Includes 83,868 shares owned by Mr. Hinnendael, 8,451 shares that Mr. Hinnendael may acquire under outstanding options, 59,766.4 shares credited to Mr. Hinnendael's account within the Company's Deferred Compensation Plan, and 11,459 shares distributed to Mr. Hinnendael or credited to Mr. Hinnendael's deferred compensation account after February 15, 2021 relating to vested performance unit awards. - (10) Includes 34,218 shares owned by Mr. Turner, 9,661 shares that Mr. Turner may acquire under outstanding options, 58,159.5 shares credited to Mr. Turner's account within the Company's Deferred Compensation Plan, and 10,809 shares distributed to Mr. Turner or credited to Mr. Turner's deferred compensation account after February 15, 2021 relating to vested performance unit awards. - (11) Includes a total of 98,740 shares that directors and executive officers may acquire under outstanding options, 364,290.1 shares credited to the executive officers' accounts within the Company's Deferred Compensation Plan, and 66,248 shares distributed or credited to the executive officers' deferred compensation accounts after February 15, 2021 relating to vested performance unit awards.